Chalarangelo/30-seconds-of-code/content/snippets/js/s/indent-string.md

 ---
-title: Indent string
+title: Indent a JavaScript string
+shortTitle: Indent string
-type: snippet
+type: tip
 language: javascript
 tags: [string]
 cover: metropolitan-window
+excerpt: Indent each line in a string by a specified number of spaces or a custom indentation character.
-dateModified: 2020-11-01
+dateModified: 2024-05-19
 ---

-Indents each line in the provided string.

-- Use `String.prototype.replace()` and a regular expression to add the character specified by `indent` `count` times at the start of each line.
-- Omit the third argument, `indent`, to use a default indentation character of `' '`.
+A problem I've stumbled upon a few times is indenting a **multiline string** in JavaScript.
+This can be useful in a handful of scenarios, but I've found it to be most useful when working with templates or code generation.

+Turns out it's a pretty simple operation!
+All you need is `String.prototype.replace()` and a **regular expression**.
+Then you'll need the `^` anchor and the `m` flag to match the **start of each line** in a multiline string.
+By replacing the start of each line with a specified number of spaces or a custom indentation character, you can easily indent the string.

+Customization via an optional `indent` parameter allows you to specify the **indentation character**.
+If you omit this parameter, the default indentation character will be a space (`' '`).
+Additionally, you can specify the **number of spaces** to indent each line by using the `count` parameter, and use `String.prototype.repeat()` to repeat the indentation character.

 ```js
 const indentString = (str, count, indent = ' ') =>